New servers can also be added remotely, but it requires additional server preparation, which we’re trying to avoid!

 PLEASE NOTE: Your VM/Servers must be able to communicate with each other and, preferably, be on the same network — see “How to Open Ports for Acronis Backup 12.5 Installation on Microsoft Azure.”

-Log in with RDP as described here and open your Acronis Backup Management Server in the web browser by going to URL First-VM-IP:9877 — just substitute the “First-VM-IP” with the IP address of your first Windows VM (the one that runs the Acronis Backup Management Server).
+Log in with RDP and open your Acronis Backup Management Server in the web browser by going to URL First-VM-IP:9877 — just substitute the “First-VM-IP” with the IP address of your first Windows VM (the one that runs the Acronis Backup Management Server).

-After signing in, you should see the main backup dashboard (yours may look different, depending on what widgets you have enabled).
+After signing in, you should see the main backup dashboard (yours may look different, depending on which widgets you have enabled).